AlbertNdengeyintwali/Comparing-Malaria-Vector-Species-Composition/README.md

 dynamics, we can recommend alternative or supplementary approaches to enhance malaria control efforts, ensuring they remain effective in the face of evolving vector populations.

-## This chapter outlines the research design, methods, and analytical techniques employed to in-
+## Methodology

-vestigate the impact of Indoor Residual Spraying (IRS) and long-lasting insecticide-treated nets (LLINs) on the dynamics of malaria vector species composition.
+This chapter outlines the research design, methods, and analytical techniques employed to in- vestigate the impact of Indoor Residual Spraying (IRS) and long-lasting insecticide-treated nets (LLINs) on the dynamics of malaria vector species composition.
 The research methodology is structured into several key components, beginning with a detailed examination of the study area,